willbrazil/SubTexting/README.md

 # SubTexting - Send and receive text messages through Sublime

+## I'm no longer maintaining this codebase.
+Sorry :/

 Sublime Text 3 plugin which allows users to send and receive text messages.
 (Android Only)

 If you'd like to design an icon for the Android app/this project.
 Check out [this issue](https://github.com/wguedes01/subtexting-app/issues/1).